-Around 8 million tons of the trash ends up in waterways yearly.
+Around 8 million tons of trash ends up in waterways yearly.
 Scientists for an investigation by Orb Media therefore asked themselves: If microscopic plastic is in oceans, lakes, and rivers, is it in drinking water as well?
 Their question was studied and tested all around the world.
 The results are alarming.

 83% of samples worldwide contained microscopic plastic fibers

-More than 80% samples collected on 5 continents were tested positive on microscopic plastic fibers in tap water.
+More than 80% of samples collected on 5 continents tested positive on microscopic plastic fibers in tap water.
 Microplastics are formed from larger plastic pieces, which are broken down and eroded.
 They have been shown to absorb toxic chemicals linked to cancer and other illnesses.
-Yet, there are no specific procedures exist for filtering them.
+Yet, there are no specific procedures for filtering them.

-Scientists say, that these numbers were found also in TOP US bottled water brands.
+Scientists say that these numbers were found also in TOP US bottled water brands.
 They add, that bottled water is not an exception.

 Scientists also claim, that if plastic is in your drinking water, it is definitely in your food as well.
 Whether the food is from your kitchen or a grocery store.
 It is very likely, that you are eating your pasta and sauce together with microscopic plastic fibers.